HPS masthead

 Life Members

 Life Members are persons who have been designated by the Awards Committee and approved by the Board of Directors as persons worthy of Life Membership in the Society.
-There is no dues requirement and privileges accruing to this class of membership shall not be less than privileges enjoyed by a Plenary Member.
+There is no dues requirement and privileges accruing to this class of membership shall not be less than privileges enjoyed by a Full Member.

 Section Members